 Humans are fallen and now sinful by nature.

 Rousseau was dreadfully wrong.
 Children are not blank slates, and sin doesn’t develop because of bad environments or a lack of opportunity.
+All of us are sinners from conception, being younger or uncivilized does not make people less sinful.
+Society is not the problem, people are the problem.

 There is an Ideal Type for humans, and His name is Jesus.
 We will never attain perfection in this life.
 Our ideals are impossible to reach.
 But we are to imitate our Savior and increase in holiness in this life.